 While it’s still a possibility that an iPad with a 7 inch screen may never make it outside of Jonny Ive’s secret industrial design compound, it doesn’t stop us from talking about every inch of the yet to be announced device on episode 62 of inThirty.
 Whether it’ll be called the Mini, Nano, Small, Little, Micro, or Petite, Chaim, Harry, and Justin conjecture, speculate, and postulate about how the device’ll fit into Apple’s current range of mobile products and analyze the impact of screen size on how users consume their digital diets.
 Want to find out the best screen size for playing Solitaire or reading the Wall Street Journal or mixing the musical score for a feature film?
 You better search Google for the answer because we come to no conclusions on this episode of inThirty.
 Oh, and less is more, sometimes.

+It’s finally here, the new…inThirty, oh, and the new iPad was announced, too.
+Just in time for our 31st episode, Tim Cook took to the stage and revealed what everyone knew was coming but nobody could wait for: the new iPad.
+We cover the new naming convention, dissect the new hardware components, weigh in on whether this step up is evolutionary or revolutionary, and determine if it’s feasible for James Cameron to shoot Avatar 2 with the device’s updated camera.
 We’re joined by epic MacRumors forum poster, Apple enthusiast, and computer science student at Tim Cook’s alma-mater Auburn University, Drew Pitchford.
 Listen in to find out about Drew’s special connection to Mr. Cook and how Drew’s predictions for the new device panned out.
 He also gives us his impressions of iPhoto, its new Beam feature, and the brand new 4G logo on his iPhone.
 And, don’t call the iPad 2 old, he used it to Skype in for the show.